turingschool/frontend-mod-1-prework/section1/relection.md

 2. What are the data types you learned about in this section?
 In your own words, define each.

-+**Numbers** can be any type of integer including positive numbers, negative numbers, or floating-point (*decimals*)
+* **Numbers** can be any type of integer including positive numbers, negative numbers, or floating-point (*decimals*)

-+**Strings** are letters, numbers, or characters wrapped in " " or ' '
+* **Strings** are letters, numbers, or characters wrapped in " " or ' '

-+**Booleans** are a data type that answers to a _true_ or a _false_ value and answer yes or no questions.
+* **Booleans** are a data type that answers to a _true_ or a _false_ value and answer yes or no questions.

 3. How would you log the string `"Hello World!"` to the console?

-+console.log("Hello World!");
++ console.log("Hello World!");

 4. What is/are the character(s) you would use to indicate comments in a JavaScript file?
 What is the purpose of a code comment?

-+For a single line comment you would use // and everything after on the line is commented out.
++ For a single line comment you would use // and everything after on the line is commented out.

-+For a longer or multi line comment you would wrap your comment in /* */
++ For a longer or multi line comment you would wrap your comment in /* */

-+We do this so that javascript ignores our comments.
++ We do this so that javascript ignores our comments.
 These comments are handy messages to yourself and other developers that can add explanation and context to your code.

-+It can also be handy to use comments to deactivate sections of code while testing.
++ It can also be handy to use comments to deactivate sections of code while testing.

 5. In your own words, what is a variable?
 How would you explain it to a 5 year old?